achiikun/tauon-ssh/README.md

 their code on remote servers and not overly fond of complex terminal based commands.
 It could also be useful for sysadmins as well who manages lots of remote servers manually.

-__* You must have Java 11 installed minimum__
+> __You must have at least version 11 of Java (JRE11) installed__
+>
+> If not, you can find it here: https://adoptium.net/temurin/releases/

 ### History

 This project is the next iteration of another one called [Muon](https://github.com/devlinx9/muon-ssh).
-~~Its last update was a few years ago~~ (But is rarely updated...).
 I've been doing lots of refactorings and cleaning code in order to fix bugs and make the development of new features easier.
-The main change respect Muon is that now x11 forwarding (in linux) is supported.
 Some of the description above is copy-pasted from the Devlinx9 repo ;)

 I started this fork when I switched my dev operating system to linux from windows and I realized that MobaXTerm was not compatible.